BrokenUzi/holbertonschool-printf/README.md

 # holbertonschool-printf
-A simplified recreation version of printf.
+A simplified recreation of printf.